Naitikdwn/Maptyy/README.md

 # Mapty

-It is a web based application that will help you in mapping your workouts to the map .It wil help you in saving your workouts for the future preference.
+It is a web based application that will help you in mapping your workouts to the map .It will help you in saving your workouts for the future preference.

 ## Lessons Learned